-Otherwise it’s unlikely you’ll suffer from any negative side effects from taking Primal Greens.
+Otherwise, it’s unlikely you’ll suffer from any negative side effects from taking Primal Greens.

 Does Primal Greens actually work?

-My concern with this greens blend is the number of ingredients in the main superfood, antioxidant and mushroom blend – 37 ingredients in total.
+My concern with this greens blend is the number of ingredients in the main superfood, antioxidant, and mushroom blend – 37 ingredients in total.

 Considering that if the amounts were equal this would mean each ingredient is included in 70mg, which for many of these ingredients would be totally inadequate.
 Of course, each ingredient in the formula wouldn’t be in the same quantity, but then again we DO NOT KNOW because they are hidden in the proprietary blend.

-For example, the research on Ashwagandha root shows you need between 300-500mg per day to have noticeably effects (see Examine).
+For example, the research on Ashwagandha root shows you need between 300-500mg per day to have noticeable effects (see Examine).
 There is DEFINITELY not going to be this amount in Primal Greens in one serving, or two servings for that matter!

 20% Sugar Content